 Nicknamed the "Blade Runner," Oscar Pistorius made history when he became the first Paralympian to compete in the able-bodied Olympics in London in 2012.
-But he's now been charged with premeditated murder in the shooting death of his girlfriend, South African model Reeva Steenkamp, and faces life in prison if convicted.
+In September 2014, a judge found Pistorius guilty of culpable homicide, the South African term for unintentionally -- but unlawfully -- killing a person.
+He was cleared of murder in the killing of his girlfriend, Reeva Steenkamp.
 Take a look at some of the other athletes who have fallen from grace.

 Chamique Holdsclaw -- The former WNBA player and Olympic gold medalist pleaded guilty in June 2013 to aggravated assault, possession of a firearm during the commission of a felony and other charges resulting in three years' probation and a $3,000 fine, according to The Associated Press.
 She was arrested in November 2012 after an argument with a former Tulsa Shock player, Jennifer Lacy.
 The police said Holdsclaw broke the windows to Lacy’s car and shot into it.